kammt/MemeAssembly/README.md

 what can I say except \n
 ```

+You can also check the [examples](examples/) directory to find more.

 ## Installation instructions
 To correctly use MemeAssembly, you will further need **gcc** and **nasm**.
 After those are installed, clone this repository, open it in a terminal and type:
 ```